Special guest visits the 73rd SOS

-U.S. Air Force Senior Airman Seth Davidson, a 73rd Special Operations Squadron special missions aviator, waves to a crowd while dressed as Santa Claus during a unit holiday event at Hurlburt Field, Florida, Dec.
+U.S. Air Force Senior Airman Seth Davidson, a 73rd Special Operations Squadron special missions aviator, emerges from an AC-130J Ghostrider gunship dressed as Santa Claus and waves to onlookers during a unit holiday event at Hurlburt Field, Florida, Dec.
 15, 2023.
-This event is a longstanding tradition within the unit that provides Airmen an opportunity to showcase the mission to their families.
+The 73rd SOS used this event as an opportunity to improve morale and foster positive relationships amongst Airmen and their families.
 (U.S. Air Force photo by Staff Sgt.
 Amanda A. Flower)

 |Date Taken: